EmilianoAmador/Credit_Risk_Classification/README.md

 Used the imbalanced-learn library to resample the quarterly data from LendingClub:

-1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.
+1. Oversampled the data using the `Naive Random Oversampler` and `SMOTE` algorithms.
-2. Undersample the data using the `Cluster Centroids` algorithm.
+2. Undersampled the data using the `Cluster Centroids` algorithm.
-3. Over- and under-sample using a combination `SMOTEENN` algorithm.
+3. Over- and under-sampled using a combination `SMOTEENN` algorithm.

 For each resampled data above: